Miles-Wiser/TESD_1100_Client_side_Web_Development_Coursework/Tutorial/README.md

 ## Synopsis
-This is holds all worked examples from "New Perspectives on HTML 5 and CSS: Comprehensive" by Patrick M. Carey.
+This is holds the worked example "HTML Tutorial 1" from "New Perspectives on HTML 5 and CSS: Comprehensive" by Patrick M. Carey.